 I'm a journalist living in small-town east Texas and reporting for national magazines, podcasts, and journals.
 I often write about tech, culture, and jobs, but all sorts of things end up in the mix.

-I'm interested in everything.
-I've published print and audio features at NPR, MoJo and elsewhere on how computers think, Starbucks names, the Craigslist for guns, Silicon Valley's brogrammers, Indian accents, fringe religions, 9,000-year old bones, how not to train your dog, and lots more.
-I've talked about my stories on national and local radio programs, including NPR's All Things Considered and Morning Edition, and on panels at SXSW, Google, and more.
+As a writer, I'm interested in everything.
+I've gone deep on how computers think, Starbucks names, the Craigslist for guns, Silicon Valley's brogrammers, Indian accents, fringe religions, 9,000-year old bones, how not to train your dog, and lots more.
+I've talked about my reporting on national and local radio programs, including NPR's All Things Considered and Morning Edition, and on panels at SXSW, Google, and more.

 Called "one of the smartest people on Twitter" by Fast Company, I've spoken at leading web and media conferences (Newsfoo, Online News Association, National Institute of Computer-Assisted Reporting, Spark Camp, MediaRise) on diversity and inclusion, journalism in the digital age, gender in the workplace, and other issues I care about deeply.

-I travel a lot.
 Home base is Tyler, Texas where I live with my husband, stepson, and an imperious little terrier named Mochi.
-There's really good barbecue here, sweet tea and green fields, and a whole lot of quiet.
-You'll also regularly find me in D.C., Philadelphia, Chicago, and the Bay Area.
+There's really good barbecue here, brick lanes and dark green forest, and a whole lot of fantastic people.
+Get in touch!